"Say, pal, you don't look so good. You'd better find something to eat before it gets dark out."

 Protagonist Without A Past: So far only Wilson has been giving a proper story for why he's in the Don't Starve world, though it's been suggested that everyone is there because of a certain brand of radio.

 Pyromaniac: Willow.
-Her special abilities include being immune to fire and starting fires if caught in pitch darkness.
+Her special abilities include being immune to fire, being able to restore sanity by standing next to an open flame, and starting fires if her sanity gets too low.
 The other characters can burn down trees and spider's nests with torches.